swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 There are no wallets in the sbt-ethereum keystore.
 Would you like to generate one? [y/n] y
 ```
 _sbt-ethereum_ presents an interactive, text-based user interface.
 When it's done bootstrapping itself, it notices that it knows of no "wallets",
-which are a combination of an Ethereum "address" (analogous to a bank account number), and the secret that unlocks it.
-(Learn about wallets in greater
+which are a combination of an Ethereum "address" (analogous to a bank account number), and the secret that unlocks it, encrypted so that only you can access it.
-detail here **TK**).

 For now, let's go ahead and make one. _sbt-ethereum_ will ask you to type a passphrase.
 ```
 There are no wallets in the sbt-ethereum keystore.
 Would you like to generate one? [y/n] y [info] Generated keypair for address '0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2'